Advanced Settings Reference

 max_distance |

-(none) | Beyond this distance (in unit), parcels are clipped: dist_to saturates at max_distance + 1, proximity_to falls to 0.0.
-Strongly recommended — sets the "no longer care" threshold. |
+(none) | Beyond this distance (in unit): dist_to is NaN, proximity_to falls to 0.0.
+Strongly recommended — sets the "no longer care" threshold, and (see note below) lets the enrichment skip the nearest-neighbor join entirely for parcels beyond range, which is a large speed-up for sparse features. |

 unit |